 Through her transformation process, Eliza forges a deep connection with Colonel Pickering and most especially with Professor Higgins.
 However, she finds herself in a difficult position, now too refined to go back to her old life and not with any means or desire to live life as a lady of leisure – especially by herself.
 When Higgins completely fails to acknowledge Eliza’s role in her own transformation, she leaves his home.
 It is only then that Higgins realizes that he cares deeply for Eliza.
 The play ends with Eliza’s return to Higgins’ home, and the ending is left ambiguous, yet it is beloved for being both one of the cleverest and one of the most romantic plays of all time.

-Show to be held in Spring 2019.
-Directed by Paula Cortis, with Music Director Tom Slowik and Choreographer Melissa Dupont.
+MY FAIR LADY will open Thursday, June 13, 2019 and run for eight performances at Minnechaug Regional High School.
+Show will be directed by Paula Cortis, with Music Director Tom Slowik and Choreographer Melissa Dupont.

 SHREK THE MUSICAL